High School Study Abroad in Japan 2025

 • Non compulsory insurances (luggage lost, flight delay etc.)

-• Visa, passport and medical exam fees
+• Visa, passport, and medical exam fees

-• Local transport to and from school
+• Local transport to and from school as well as to activities

 • Extra activities organized by the school